 What is the Foundation's purpose?

-In 1997, a local, St. Louis entrepreneur, Jack Taylor, created
+In 1997, a local, St. Louis

-Foundation was to make help St. Louis a better region.
+make St. Louis a better region.
+Throughout the years, the

-organizations in the St. Louis region, mainly organizations that
+Foundation has supported many organizations in the St. Louis

-improve the St. Louis community, address women and youth issues,
+region, mainly organizations that improve the St. Louis community,

-animal welfare and the environment.
-Today, there are three
+environment.
+Today, there are three generations of the Taylor

-generations of the Taylor Family who make up the Board of
+Family who make up the Board of Trustees.

 What efforts or organizations does the Foundation support?

-The Foundation's philanthropic and community relations mission
+The Foundation's philanthropic and

-is to insure that we maintain our leadership position as a valued
+community relations mission is to insure that we maintain our

-and responsible citizen by enhancing the quality of life in the
+enhancing the quality of life in the Greater St. Louis area.
+The

-Greater St. Louis area.
-The Foundation only provides grants to
+Foundation only provides grants to qualified tax-exempt 501(c)(3)

-qualified tax-exempt 501(c)(3) organizations that are currently in
+organizations that are currently in good standing with the Internal

-good standing with the Internal Revenue Service and Publication 78
+Revenue Service and Publication 78 verified.
+Also, the

-verified.
-Also, the Foundation supports relief projects or
+Foundation supports relief projects or causes the Taylor Family

-causes the Taylor Family deems important as they arise, such as
+deems important as they arise, such as natural

-natural disasters.
+disasters.

 What areas will the Foundation not fund?

-The Crawford Taylor Foundation does not support multi-year
+The Crawford Taylor Foundation does

-Foundation does not sponsor or make contributions to the following
+organization.
+Also; the Foundation does not sponsor or make

-types of organizations or types of funding: individuals; political
+contributions to the following types of organizations or types of

-parties (candidates or political activities); international
+funding: individuals; political parties (candidates or political

-organizations; religious organization where the primary purpose is
+where the primary purpose is promotion of specific religious

-promotion of specific religious doctrine; athletic teams; talent or
+doctrine; athletic teams; talent or beauty contests; organizations

-beauty contests; organizations that discriminate on the basis of
+that discriminate on the basis of race, sexual orientation, age, or

-organizations; fundraising for individual's sponsorships;
+religion; for-profit organizations; fundraising for individual's

-conference or media productions; controversial organizations;
+sponsorships; conference or media productions; controversial

-non-charitable organizations (according to IRS Codes).
+organizations; non-charitable organizations (according to IRS

 Does the Foundation have a matching gifts program?

-The Crawford Taylor Foundation does not currently participate in
+The Crawford Taylor Foundation does

-any matching gift programs.
+not currently participate in any matching gift programs.

 How long is my grant award for?

-Foundation grants are awarded for a 12-month period.
+Foundation grants are awarded for a

 How do I apply for a grant from the Foundation?